itwasneo/runer/README.md

 # Goals

 1. Convert it to a proper _cargo_ tool.
 Not only a CLI tool, but also a desktop app maybe.
-I really want to work with _Tauri_.
+I decided to go on with Gtk4, don't judge me.
 2. Make it as engine and environment agnostic as possible.
 Right now it is heavily depends on _docker_.